elementor/elementor-developers-docs/src/deprecations/deprecated-filter-hook.md

 ## Updating Deprecated Filter Hooks

-Addon developers that use the old hook should simply rename it, as follows:
+Addon developers who use the old hook should simply rename it, as follows:

 ```diff
 function hook_callback() {